Will India Get Impacted By US Buying ‘All’ of Remdesivir Supply?

 A press release by the company from 24 June reads, “Following the approval of ‘COVIFOR’, the generic of Remdesivir by DCGI, Hetero Healthcare Limited, a group company of Hetero is set to deliver the first set of 20,000 vials in two equal lots of 10,000 each, one of which will be immediately supplied to Hyderabad, Delhi, Gujarat, Tamil Nadu, Mumbai and other parts of Maharashtra; while the other lot will be supplied to Kolkata, Indore, Bhopal, Lucknow, Patna, Bhubaneshwar, Ranchi, Vijayawada, Cochin, Trivandrum and Goa within a week’s time, in order to meet the emergency requirements.”

-Cipla, on the other hand, is expected to start its supply of Cipremi on 9 July, the ET report states.
+Cipla, on the other hand, is expected to start its supply of Cipremi on 9 July, the ET report states, even though the company is yet to respond with confirmed dates.
 Five more companies are expected to launch their versions of Remdesivir in India in the next few months.

 What Is Remdesivir Priced At?